Indicators

 There has been confusion expressed about what exactly the Tasmanian Government has committed to deliver.
 As we’ve highlighted (above), what has been delivered so far towards the 10,000 target is not always a home (e.g. residential land); and it’s not always a new home (e.g. an affordable rental or an affordable purchase of a pre-existing home).
 While it’s not unreasonable for Homes Tasmania to transition pre-existing housing into affordable housing or social housing, this won’t lift the overall supply of housing or boost housing construction activity in Tasmania.

-TasCOSS is calling on the Tasmanian Government to:
+TasCOSS is calling on the next state government to:

 - Boost their 10,000 and 2,000 targets, in view of the acute housing shortage and very low housing affordability in Tasmania, especially for people on low incomes.